nodejs/TSC/BasePolicies/CONTRIBUTING.md

 any additional policies about what to include will be provided in the responses.

-Committers may direct you to another repository, ask for additional clarifications, and add appropriate metadata before the issue addressed.
+Committers may direct you to another repository, ask for additional clarifications, and add appropriate metadata before the issue is addressed.

 Please be courteous, respectful, and follow the project's Code of Conduct.